-We are pleased to announce that we will be accepting applications in January 2014 for admission to the fellowship in September 2014.
+We are no longer accepting applications for admission to the fellowship in September 2015.
+We will be accepting applications beginning in January 2016 for admission to the fellowship in September 2016.
 The format has changed and it will now be a two year, twenty-four month experience.
 Please read the FAQ section for important new details We look forward to hearing from you.OverviewAffiliationsEligibility RequirementsApplication ProcedureSelection ProcessCurriculum Frequently Asked Questions

 To help meet the needs of our patients, Lahey Hospital & Medical Center has developed a unique, intensive, full-time fellowship program in the specialty of dermatology for certified nurse practitioners.
 Our objective is to provide, in a two-year course, a thorough, didactic and clinical curriculum that will prepare trainees to become valuable providers in any dermatology setting.
 Fellows will be exposed to various academic settings that will foster and expand their knowledge base.
 This program is funded by Lahey Hospital & Medical Center, and fellows are hired as employees with full benefits.
 It is designed as a 40-hour-per week residency style training.
 Lahey dermatologists practice in Burlington, Lexington and Peabody, Mass.
 Some portion of the training will occur at each of these sites.
 All department physicians and nurse practitioners participate as preceptors in the program.